onlyjazz/flask-docs/docs/study_dashboard.md

 The optional tools exist in [Tools](./tools.md#tools).

-If you want other users (study role and site role users) to see tools you need to add them to specific study.
+If you want other users (study role and site role users) to see tools, you need to add them to the specific study.

-Click on **ADDITIONAL TOOLS** blue button, Study tools page opens.
+Click on the blue **ADDITIONAL TOOLS** button, and the study tools page opens.

-You can add/remove tool from this study by click on **ADD A TOOL** green button.
+You can add/remove tool from this study by click on the green **ADD A TOOL** button.

 ![Screenshot](img/dashboard/add_tool.PNG)